Dos and Don'ts of Feeding Your Chickens

 DO USE MEDICATED, AGE-APPROPRIATE FEEDS

-While it’s true that chickens will forage for their own food, a professionally prepared feed ensures your birds get a balanced, healthy diet.
-You have many feed options at your disposal, so make sure each bird has an age-appropriate mixture.
-For example, starter feed gives chicks the extra protein they need to grow.
-Layer feed, on the other hand, has a higher calcium content to help your hens lay healthy, nutrient-rich eggs.
+While it’s true that backyard chickens will forage for their own food, a professionally prepared chicken feed ensures your birds get a balanced, healthy diet.
+You have many chicken feed options at your disposal, so make sure each bird has an age-appropriate mixture.

 DON’T GIVE THEM UNHEALTHY SCRAPS

 Scraps can make great treats for your flock.
 Saving your kitchen scraps instead of throwing them away is also an excellent way to be more sustainable.
 That said, be careful about what you give to your chickens.
 Avoid anything with high sugar or salt content.
-Even more importantly, make sure you never toss moldy scraps to your flock.
-Other kitchen scraps to keep away from your chickens include:

 - Avocado skins or seeds